How much home can you afford with an $85,000 per year salary?

 If I Make $85,000 A Year What Mortgage Can I Afford?

-This assumes an FHA at 3.5% down, low debts, good credit, and a rate of 6%, and a total debt-to-income ratio of 50%.
+This assumes an FHA loan at 3.5% down, a base loan amount of $342,575 plus 1.75% FHA upfront mortgage insurance premium, low debts, good credit, and a rate of 7%, and a total debt-to-income ratio of 50%.

-Keep in mind that there are many factors that affect this number, including property taxes, homeowner’s insurance, whether the home is in an HOA, your credit score, and more.
+Many factors affect this number, including property taxes, homeowner’s insurance, whether the home is in an HOA, your credit score, and more.
 Apply with a lender to find your personalized maximum home price.

-See what you can afford with an $85k salary.
+Speak to our lending team to see what you can afford with a $85k salary.

 Home affordability by monthly debt payments